 Tony Bennett & Lady Gaga: Cheek to Cheek LIVE! was filmed at the Rose Theater, Jazz at Lincoln Center, in front of a live audience of invited guests, many of whom were students involved in arts programs in New York City public schools.

-The new special aired as part of the PBS Arts Fall Festival 2014.
+The special originally aired in 2014 as part of the PBS Arts Fall Festival.
 Tony Bennett & Lady Gaga: Cheek To Cheek LIVE! is supported by LG Electronics USA, the official sponsor.

 With set and lighting design by Robert Wilson, the stars are joined by a 39-piece orchestra conducted by Jorge Calandrelli, soloists Chris Botti on trumpet and David Mann on tenor sax, and jazz musicians associated with both artists including members of Bennett’s quartet, Mike Renzi, Gray Sargent, Harold Jones and Marshall Wood, and Lady Gaga’s quintet, including Brian Newman, Paul Francis, Steven Kortyka, Michael Scott Ritchie, and Alex Smith.

 “Cheek to Cheek”

 “How Do You Keep the Music Playing?”

 “Bang Bang (My Baby Shot Me Down)”

 “It Don’t Mean A Thing (If It Ain’t Got That Swing)”